SafetyWing Travel Insurance Review: Tested After 4 Years

 • Injuries from drugs, alcohol, illegal activities, or breaking the law

-• Professional sports or unlisted extreme activities
+• Professional sports or unlisted extreme activities (without the add-on)

 • Alternative treatments like massage therapy, acupuncture, or experimental procedures